How to Install phpMyAdmin on Debian 12

 • Switch to unix_socket authentication [Y/n].
 Enter n to skip.

 • Set root password?
 [Y/n].
-Type y and press Enter to create a strong root password for your database.
-If you already have a root password, enter n to answer the Change the root password question.
+Type y and press Enter to create a strong root password for the database.
+If a root password already exists, enter n to answer the Change the root password question.

 • Remove anonymous users?
 [Y/n].
 Type y and press Enter.